-- Danuri will study the Moon’s surface and help us plan future missions to the lunar poles.
+- Danuri is studying the Moon’s surface and help us plan future missions to the lunar poles.

-- Danuri represents the first step in South Korea’s Moon exploration plans, which aims for a robotic landing mission and more.
+- Danuri represents the first step in South Korea’s Moon exploration plans, which aim for a robotic landing mission and more.

 What is South Korea’s first Moon mission?

 South Korea launched Danuri — also known as the Korean Pathfinder Lunar Orbiter (KPLO) — to the Moon on Aug.
 5, 2022.
 With Danuri, South Korea forays into planetary exploration, begins its ambitious lunar exploration program, and finds a collaborator in NASA.
 Equipped with four indigenously built instruments and a NASA-provided camera, Danuri will show us new views of the Moon’s surface and help us plan future missions there, including landing humans on its poles.

 How does Danuri study the Moon?

 Danuri sports two indigenously built cameras, one of which will image the Moon’s surface at a high resolution of 2.5 meters per pixel.
 The other is a wide-angle polarimetric camera which can determine the type of surface materials based on the way light reflects and scatters off them.
 This will help us better understand the Moon’s surface composition and the nature of its varied volcanic deposits.

 Danuri also has a gamma-ray spectrometer, which will look at highly energetic gamma rays released from the Moon.
 The energy levels of these rays are linked to the elements that produce them, allowing scientists to determine the elemental makeup of specific Moon materials.
 Together with the polarimetric camera, Danuri will better help understand the Moon’s mineral composition, and how its terrain has evolved over four billion years.